budden/semdict/README.md

-# Semantic dictionary - an anarchic multilingual glossary engine
+# Semantic dictionary - an aristocratic communism multilingual glossary engine

 ## Concept

 ### Golang exercise
 The main goal of this project is to train myself in a full-stack development using golang and postgresql.
 You know golang is usually associated with «microservices», but I consider golang as just a good high-level programming language.
 So here I use golang as a replacement for a PHP.

 ### Idea of "semantic dictionary"
 Dictionaries are used to translate words from one language to another.
 But every word usually have